AMWA-TV/bcp-007-01/docs/Overview.md

         transport: `urn:x-nmos:transport:ndi`

-Additional parameters and properties that may be specified by a device via the NDI SDK are not included in the NMOS NDI model.
+Additional parameters and properties that may be specified by a device via the NDI SDK are not be included in the NMOS NDI model.
 Those paramaters are considered device-specific controls.

 ### Metadata